aws-samples/aws-cdk-web-administered-apps/README.md

 cdk deploy wp-dev-database-stack -c app=wp -c env=dev
 ```

-You can then trigger the deployment of the compute and load balancer stacks by deploying:
+You can then trigger the deployment of the compute stack by deploying:

 ```
 cdk deploy wp-dev-compute-stack -c app=wp -c env=dev
 ```

-Once the compute/load balancer layer is deployed you will be able to
+Once the compute stack is deployed you will be able to

 ```
 cdk deploy wp-dev-cdn-stack -c env=dev